ad4rtech/requirement-analysis/README.md

 Ultimately, this phase contributes to **higher quality assurance**, ensuring that the final product aligns with both business objectives and user expectations.

 ---
+## 🔧 Key Activities in Requirement Analysis

+The **Requirement Analysis** phase involves a series of structured activities that ensure a comprehensive understanding of what the software system must deliver.
+Each activity contributes to the creation of precise, validated, and actionable requirements that guide the rest of the Software Development Lifecycle (SDLC).

+Below are the five key activities involved in Requirement Analysis:

+---

+### 1. 🗂️ Requirement Gathering
+This is the initial step where information is collected from stakeholders to understand their needs, goals, and expectations.
+Key methods used in this process include:

+- **Interviews:** Conducting one-on-one or group interviews with stakeholders to capture detailed insights about system needs.
+- **Surveys/Questionnaires:** Distributing structured surveys to gather input from a larger audience.
+- **Workshops:** Organizing collaborative sessions with stakeholders to discuss, clarify, and refine requirements.
+- **Observation:** Watching end-users in their real work environment to understand workflows, challenges, and pain points.
+- **Document Analysis:** Reviewing existing systems, reports, and documentation to identify current functionalities and areas for improvement.

+---

+### 2. ✍️ Requirement Elicitation
+This step focuses on **extracting** meaningful requirements through interactive and creative engagement with stakeholders.
+It aims to uncover both stated and unstated needs.
+Common techniques include:

+- **Brainstorming:** Facilitating group discussions to generate diverse ideas and possible system requirements.
+- **Focus Groups:** Conducting discussions with selected stakeholder groups to gain deeper insights into specific requirements.
+- **Prototyping:** Developing early models or mockups to help stakeholders visualize proposed features and refine their feedback.

+---

+### 3. 📚 Requirement Documentation
+Once requirements are gathered and elicited, they are formally documented to ensure clarity, traceability, and shared understanding across the team.
+Common documentation artifacts include:

+- **Requirement Specification Document (SRS):** A comprehensive document detailing all functional and non-functional requirements.
+- **User Stories:** Descriptions of system functionalities from the user’s perspective, often used in Agile environments.
+- **Use Cases:** Diagrams or narratives that illustrate interactions between users (actors) and the system to achieve specific goals.

+---

+### 4. 📊 Requirement Analysis and Modeling
+This activity involves evaluating and structuring the gathered requirements to ensure they are feasible, consistent, and aligned with project objectives.
+Typical tasks include:

+- **Requirement Prioritization:** Ranking requirements based on business value, urgency, and impact.
+- **Feasibility Analysis:** Assessing each requirement’s practicality in terms of technical, financial, and time constraints.
+- **Modeling:** Creating visual representations such as **data flow diagrams (DFDs)**, **entity-relationship diagrams (ERDs)**, and **system models** to clarify complex requirements.

+---

+### 5. ✅ Requirement Validation
+The final step ensures that all documented requirements accurately reflect stakeholder needs and are ready for implementation.
+It focuses on verification, approval, and traceability.
+Key activities include:

+- **Review and Approval:** Presenting documented requirements to stakeholders for confirmation of accuracy and completeness.
+- **Acceptance Criteria:** Defining measurable conditions that each requirement must meet to be considered successfully implemented.
+- **Traceability:** Creating a **traceability matrix** to map each requirement to corresponding design, development, and testing elements, ensuring full coverage throughout the SDLC.

+---